jeff1evesque/machine-learning/README.md

 ###jQuery Validation

-[jQuery Validation](http://jqueryvalidation.org/) is a plugin that allows client side validation on HTML form elements.
-When a specific field fails validation, a label element is created as the next successive DOM element, indicating an *error message*.
+[jQuery Validation](http://jqueryvalidation.org/) is a plugin that allows [client-side](http://en.wikipedia.org/wiki/Client-side) validation on [HTML form](http://www.w3.org/TR/html5/forms.html) elements.
+When a specific field fails validation, a label element is created as the next successive [DOM](http://en.wikipedia.org/wiki/Document_Object_Model) element, indicating an *error message*.

 The following provides additional documentation on the jQuery plugin: